CyberPanther232/saltvault/ReadMe.md

 1.1.0 - Added improved import/export functionality, notifications, settings, and improved functionality on action buttons. - 30-Nov-2025

-1.1.1 - Updated UI to make navbar easier to use and updated the dialog boxes on the index.html
+1.1.1 - Updated UI to make navbar easier to use and updated the dialog boxes on the index.html 30-Nov-2025

+1.1.2 - Added Tailscale configuration option on the setup_saltvault.py script to allow for Tailscale use and Tailscale Let's Encrypt certificates = 30-Nov-2025